Covariant phase space for gravity with boundaries: metric vs tetrad formulations: Metric vs Tetrad formulation

 \section{Metric vs Tetrad formulation}

 We have obtained in the previous sections the presymplectic structure over the space of solutions for both the metric and tetrad formulations together with their $\xi$-charges.
-In this section we prove that the spaces of solutions are in correspondence, that their symplectic structures are equivalent (without considering the internal gauge freedom), and that the $\xi$-charges are equal.
+In this section, we prove that the spaces can be naturally mapped, that their symplectic structures are equivalent (without considering the internal gauge freedom), and that the $\xi$-charges are equal.